- Author: The Healthy Menu Team

 - The rates of diabetes and obesity are at all-time highs, particularly amongst Indigenous peoples, whose rates are higher than the rest of the population

 We know that good nutrition and good education go hand in hand.
-Students who eat well have improved test scores, better attendance and fewer behavioral concerns in the classroom.
+Students who eat well have improved test scores, better attendance and fewer behavioural concerns in the classroom.

 Teaching nutrition and food literacy can deepen students’ understanding of food, science, culture, history, math and reading.
 Nutrition education also offers meaningful life skills.
 Students learn how to prepare balanced meals and snacks, how to listen to hunger and fullness cues, and how to provide the body with adequate amounts of food to learn.